The United Methodist Church

 Discernment

-We believed that all questions and decisions can be discerned by measuring them against: Scripture, Tradition, Reason, & Experience.
+All questions and decisions can be discerned by measuring them against: Scripture, Tradition, Reason, and Experience.
 This method of discernment is called the Wesleyan Quadrilateral.
 We ask ourselves: What does Scripture say?
 What does our Tradition tell us?
 What does modern Reason dictate?
-And, finally, what is my lived Experience?
+And, finally, we ask: what is my lived Experience?
+Utilizing all of this information, we have a solid foundation for discernment and deeper understanding.

 welcome

-Again, it is okay to wonder, doubt, and ask each other and the pastor questions!
+It is okay to wonder, doubt, and ask hard questions!

 Want to learn more?